-Many clients will want their headshot taken where they work, as this backdrop is considered appropriate and also says a lot about who they are and what their business does.
+Many clients will want their headshot photo taken where they work, as this backdrop is considered appropriate and also says a lot about who they are and what their business does.
 It’s a good idea to scout out this location in advance, so you’re familiar with the lighting and other features.

-You’ll also want to confirm that your client has permission for you to shoot them in that space, and you’ll want to get a property lease signed so you can show the final shots on social media outlets or as part of your portfolio.
+You’ll also want to confirm that your client has permission for you to shoot them in that space, and you’ll want to get a property lease signed so you can show the final headshots on social media outlets or as part of your portfolio.

 2. Tips for Choosing the Right Background

 Finding the right background for a headshot doesn’t have to be a labor-intensive process.
 Black and white backgrounds are standard for most portraits, but you’ll also want to consider the purpose of the headshot.
-Headshots for business-related uses often appear on sites like LinkedIn, Facebook, and corporate websites.
+Headshots for a business-related image uses often appear on sites like LinkedIn, Facebook, and corporate websites.

 Color and personal tastes are other factors to consider when selecting a background.
-Your clients may have a preference for the color of the background used in their headshot, and you’ll want to consider your subject to ensure they don’t blend in with the environment or become overshadowed in any way.
+Your clients may have a preference for the color of the background used in their headshot, and you’ll want to consider your subject to ensure they don’t blend in with the environment or become overshadowed in their headshots in any way.